-—Figure 11-35c HEz Range Measurement Sounding Using P-matrix for two ranging ISTAs
+The RSTA can schedule some ISTAs that replied during the polling part to the first range measurement sounding instance and other ISTAs to the one or more extra Range Measurement Sounding instances, see Figure 11-35b1.
+This is necessary if different ISTA have indicated varying, incompatible Format and Bandwidth parameters in their Ranging Parameters fields or if the RSTA wants to limit the time duration of each Range Measurement Sounding instance.

-TOF measurement is executed by both STAs capturing timestamps of sounding frames.
-The ISTA captures the time at which the UL NDP is transmitted (t1).
-The RSTA captures the time at which the UL NDP arrives (t2) and the time at which the DL NDP arrives (t3) ().
-The ISTA captures the time at which the DL NDP (t4) arrives.
+Both RSTA and ISTA peform TOF measurements by capturing the timestamps of the NDP frames.
+The ISTA records the time at which the UL NDP is transmitted (t1).
+The RSTA then captures the time at which the UL NDP arrives (t2) and records the time at which the DL NDP is transmitted (t3).
+The ISTA finally captures the time at which the DL NDP arrives (t4).
 See Figure 11-35d.
-The timestamp values t2 and t3 shall be the measurement according to the RSTA’s clock (i.e., without applying any frequency offset correction to the time basis ()).
+The timestamp values t2 and t3 shall be measured according to the RSTA’s clock (i.e., without applying any frequency offset correction to the time basis).

-— Figure 11-35d
+Figure 11-35d Timing diagram for a HEz Range Measurement Sounding phase

-The Round Trip Time (RTT) is defined by equation (11-5a):
+The Round-Trip Time (RTT) is defined by:

-RTT = [(t4-t1) – (t3’-t2’)] ()
+RTT = [(t4-t1) – (t3’-t2’)]

-Where t3’ and t2’ are the time at which the DL NDP was transmitted and the time at which the UL NDP was received, respectively, as determined by the ISTA.

-At the initiating STA, the mechanism by which t3’ and t2’ are derived from the TOD and TOA fields of the relevant LMR, are implementation dependent. ()
+Where t3’ and t2’ are the time at which the DL NDP was transmitted and the time at which the UL NDP was received, respectively, as converted by the ISTA from the RSTA’s time basis to its own time basis.
+The mechanism by which the ISTA derives t3’ and t2’ from the TOD and TOA fields of the relevant LMR are implementation dependent.

-The TOA field’s value contains a timestamp that represents the time, with respect to a time base, at which the start of the preamble of the associated NDP frame arrived at the receive antenna connector.
-The TOD field’s value a timestamp that represents the time, with respect to a time base, at which the start of the preamble of the associated NDP frame appeared at the transmit antenna connector refer to 11.22.6.4.2.4 HEz Measurement Reporting
+The TOA field’s value contains a timestamp that represents the time, with respect to a time base, at which the start of the first HE-LTF of the associated NDP frame arrived at the receive antenna connector.
+The TOD field’s value contains a timestamp that represents the time, with respect to a time base, at which the start of the preamble of the associated NDP frame appeared at the transmit antenna connector, refer to Section 11.22.6.4.3.4 (HEz Measurement Reporting Part).

-If the Range Measurement Sounding phase instance includes more than a single TF Location Sounding frame, the ISTA and RSTA shall refer the t1 and t2 to the UL NDP frame instance associated with their () HEz FTM procedure, refer to figure 11-35e.
+If the range measurement sounding instance includes more than a single TF Location Sounding, e.g., in Figure 11-35c1, the ISTA and RSTA shall refer the t1 and t2 to the UL NDP frame instance transmitted by that ISTA, refer to Figure 11-35e.

-—Figure 11-35e HEz Measurement Sounding Sequence with UL TDMA Multiplexing
+Figure 11-35e HEz Measurement Sounding Sequence with UL TDMA Multiplexing

-The UL power control and timing and frequency synchronization requirements in the HEz mode of associated and unassociated STAs shall follow the same rules as those of any other HE STA in associated mode (8).
+The UL power control, timing and frequency synchronization requirements in the HEz mode of associated and unassociated STAs shall follow the same rules as those of any other HE STA in associated mode.